OnToologyUser/PoachNet/README.md

 4. Model Training: The model is trained on the prepared dataset, with input tensors corresponding to subjects, predicates, and objects, and a binary label.
 The training process involves several epochs, and the performance is evaluated on a validation set.

-5. Additional Processing and Analysis: The notebook likely includes further cells for analyzing the model's performance, such as plotting training and validation metrics, evaluating test set performance, or performing additional data analyses.
+5. Additional Processing and Analysis: The notebook includes further cells for analyzing the model's performance, such as plotting training and validation metrics, evaluating test set performance, or performing additional data analyses.

-Given this detailed overview, the README for "FOO-KG (b)" can be enhanced to provide a comprehensive guide for users on how to navigate and utilize the notebook.
-This guide will cover the steps from data loading and preprocessing through model definition and training to performance evaluation and analysis.